 - The availability of Police Officers to implement the plan

-Staffing is contingent upon the number of police, parking, and community service officers currently on call.
+Staffing is contingent upon the number of police, parking, and community service officers

 - Craven Road and Palm Canyon Drive

 - Craven Road and Twin Oaks Valley Road

 - Campus Way and Barham Drive